eugenioenko/interpreter/readme.md

 - push(value): adds an element at the end of the array
 - join(separator): returns a string representation of the array with value separated by separator

+### Strings
+There are two type of strings in atscript: Literal and Object.
+- Literal: are the once enclosed by single quotes 'literal'
+- Object: are the once enclosed by double quotes "string object"

+The literal string provide no methods withing them because they are not objects.
+They can be added together, to a number and printed but no manipulation of the content.
+Object string provide the utilities like: size, split and others;

 ### utility functions
 ```